crescendolab-open/zodios-zod-v4/website/docs/installation.md

 :::info
 Zodios packages can be installed using your preferred package manager.
-We only show npm and yarn as they are the most popular.
+We only show npm and pnpm as they are the most popular.
 :::

 ## Frontend installation